terminalfool/App-DNS-Adblock/README.md

 ###App-DNS-Adblock

-This is a mooseless version of      [Net::DNS::Dynamic::Adfilter](http://search.cpan.org/~dwatson/Net-DNS-Dynamic-Adfilter/).
-It has not yet been released to the CPAN.
+This is a DNS server that functions as an ad blocking proxy.
+It loads maintained lists of ad hosts intended for use by the Adblock Plus Firefox extension.
+It is a lighter version of Net::DNS::Dynamic::Adfilter.

+See App::DNS::Adblock on the CPAN for details.

 ***